bnb-chain/bnb-chain.github.io/docs/bcfusion/users/bep153-stake-migration.md

 For LSD protocol projects, you **MUST** finish your undelegations before the [Second Sunset Fork](https://www.bnbchain.org/en/bnb-chain-fusion) of Beacon Chain.
 In the Second Sunset Fork, all the delegations will automatically be returned to the delegator addressess.
-If your delegation address is not a EOA address, you will lose the control of your stakes and the fund will be lost.
+If your delegation address is not an EOA address, you will lose the control of your stakes and the fund will be lost.